 - Make sure that now the user belongs to the SUPER group in all clients.
 Go to SU01 transaction, select the SAP* user, click on the Change icon (Shift+F6), then on the Logon Data tab.

-Default password check for the DDIC user
+DDIC Default password check

 The DDIC user is created in the clients 000 and 001 upon their installation (and copying).
 This default system user's purpose is to perform system installation, renewal, configuration and operation.
 Its purpose can also be implementation of support packages, upgrade and background job runtime of Transport Tool background jobs triggered by the tool.